futuregrid/manual/doc/source/account.rst

 #.
 Please go to the `XSEDE portal <http://www.xsede.org>`__ and apply for an XSEDE portal
    account.
 #.
-Create a new project as documented in the `XSEDE portal allocations page
+Create a new project as documented in the :portal:`XSEDE portal allocations page
-   <https://www.xsede.org/allocations>`__ or ask you XSEDE project lead
+   <ions>` or ask you XSEDE project lead
    to join you to the project.
 #.
 It will take some time to get your account activated